TimWhiting/koka-code/compiler/next.md

 - [ ] syntax/colorize 607 - can be done
 - [ ] backend/csharp/from-core 1884 - can be done
 - [ ] backend/javascript/from-core 1371 - can be done
-- [ ] common/file 499 - finish as needed
 - [ ] syntax/highlight 515 - needs isocline
 - [ ] core/gendoc 598 - needs colorize / highlight
 - [ ] interpreter/interpret 734 - needs everything